 Have you ever wondered which should come first when it comes to dental hygiene, brushing, or flossing?
 The answer is not as simple as you might think.
 Both are important for maintaining a healthy mouth and preventing gum disease and other dental problems.
 But the order in which you do them can make a big difference in your oral health.
-Let’s look at if you should floss before or after brushing, why brushing and flossing should be done in a specific order, and the benefits of doing so in the realm of general dentistry.
+Let’s look at whether you should floss before or after brushing, why brushing and flossing should be done in a specific order, and the benefits of doing so in the realm of general dentistry.

 Should I Floss or Brush First?